Guidelines for General Education Courses

 4.4 Courses that are approved for General Education credit in the Natural Sciences and Technology may or may not include a laboratory.
 To qualify as a laboratory course, the course must have a laboratory experience requiring substantial active student participation and should involve collecting data from natural sources.
 The laboratory may also include computer simulations, statistical problems, or other participant exercises.
 The enrollments in any laboratory section must be low enough to allow substantial active participation in laboratory work by each student.

-Each student must satisfactorily complete at least nine credit hours of approved coursework in the humanities and the arts.
-At least one course must be from an approved list of courses in literature and the arts and at least one must be from an approved list of courses in historical and philosophical perspectives.
+Each student must satisfactorily complete at least six credit hours of approved coursework in the humanities and the arts.
+It is recommended that one course be from an approved list of courses in literature and the arts and the other from an approved list of courses in historical and philosophical perspectives.

 5.1 The Humanities and the Arts are those studies which foster skill in communication; discriminating judgment and the appreciation of ideas; an understanding of human cultural traditions; an appreciation of cultural, ethnic and national diversity; conceptions of literary, artistic, philosophical or historical criticism; and reflection on goals for human life.
 All courses approved for General Education credit in the Humanities and the Arts should fulfill these goals by (a) introducing students to the typical critical approaches and methods utilized in the discipline and to past accomplishments in the field; (b) relying substantially on primary texts and sources; (c) requiring substantial writing; and (d) approaching their subjects in ways that would be intellectually challenging for majors as well as non-specialists.